The Salvation Army Pantry34 Program

 “When a child does not regularly receive proper nutrition, there are very real negative effects, many of which they’ll carry into adulthood.
 By providing the basic essentials of living for these families, we are not only providing nutrition but in many cases we are relieving families of the stress and guilt of not being able to provide for their kids.
 Ultimately, we believe we are equipping children with a better diet which potentially leads to better health, better state of mind, better education, and a greater capacity to earn a living above the poverty line,” says Deborah Lowell, Public Relations Director at The Salvation Army.

-The program runs from September-June each year and currently serves 17 schools in Abbotsford’s School District 34.
-Salvation Army volunteers assemble food and beverages into large re-useable bins in the Meal Centre, and a driver delivers the bins to each school as needed.
+The program runs from September-June each year and currently serves 19 schools in Abbotsford’s School District 34.
+Food and beverage items are assembled into large re-useable bins in the Meal Centre, and a driver delivers the bins to each school as needed.
 Each school has an average of 10-25 kids who regularly use the program.